waltercrdz/quick-project-templates/README.md

 # Quick Project Templates

-A collection of quick-start project templates for various programming languages and frameworks.
+A collection of quick-start project templates for Java, Python and other programming languages and frameworks.

 ## Features